Tanks of the Israel Defense Forces: 1967 Six-Day War

 The Egyptian forces consisted of seven divisions: four armoured, two infantry, and one mechanized infantry.
-Overall, Egypt had around 100,000 troops and 900–950 tanks in the Sinai, backed by 1,100 APCs and 1,000 artillery pieces.
-This arrangement was thought to be based on the Soviet doctrine, where mobile armour units at strategic depth provide a dynamic defense while infantry units engage in defensive battles.
+Overall, Egypt had around 100,000 troops and 900–950 tanks in the Sinai, backed by 1,100 armored personnel carriers (APC) and 1,000 artillery pieces.
+This arrangement was thought to be based on Soviet doctrine, where mobile armour units at strategic depth provided a dynamic defense while infantry units engaged in defensive battles.

-Israeli forces concentrated on the border with Egypt included six armoured brigades, one infantry brigade, one mechanized infantry brigade, three paratrooper brigades, giving a total of around 70,000 men and 700 tanks, who were organized in three armoured divisions.
+Israeli forces concentrated on the border with Egypt included six armoured brigades, one infantry brigade, one mechanized infantry brigade, three paratrooper brigades, a total of around 70,000 men and 700 tanks organized in three armoured divisions.

 The Israelis broke through with tank-led assaults against the Egyptian army in Sinai.
 In the Battle of Abu-Ageila, the Israeli 38th Armored Division under Major-General Ariel Sharon assaulted Um-Katef a heavily fortified area defended by the Egyptian 2nd Infantry Division where the Egyptians also had a battalion of tank destroyers and a tank regiment, formed of Soviet World War II armour, which included 90 T-34-85 tanks, 22 SU-100 tank destroyers, and about 16,000 men.
 The Israelis had about 14,000 men and 150 post-World War II tanks including the AMX-13, Centurions, and M50 Super Shermans (modified M-4 Sherman tanks).
 Israeli tanks managed to penetrate the northern flank of Abu Ageila, and by dusk, all units were in position.
 The Israelis then brought up 90 105mm and 155mm artillery guns for a preparatory barrage, and Israeli tanks assaulted the northernmost Egyptian defenses and were largely successful, though an entire armoured brigade was stalled by mines, and had only one mine-clearance tank.
 The battle ended in an Israeli victory, with 40 Egyptian and 19 Israeli tanks destroyed.